chcalhou/QM-db/README.md

 The data used in my example is of clinical quality measure data.
 The spreadsheet has a list of government clinical quality programs in the top row.
 Then going down the rows there is a quality measure on each row with associated id numbers and info.
-Under each program if there is a "1" in a cell in the same column indicates that measure is in that program.
+Under each program if there is a "1" in a cell in the same column indicates that the measure in the same row as the 1 is in that program.